SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 To delete the route as well use -r, e.g. `cf delete -r <app name>`.

 If the route is not removed when the app is deleted, it can then be deleted afterwards with `cf delete-route <domain> -n <host>`.
 To bulk delete any routes that are not mapped in the current space use `cf delete-orphaned-routes`.

-TODO: see what prompts might happen

-TODO: what else should we clean up?

 ## Next Steps